 We will keep your information for as long as we need it for the purpose it is being processed for.
 For example, where you book a flight with us we will keep the information related to your booking, so we can fulfil the specific travel arrangements you have made and after that, we will keep the information for a period which enables us to handle or respond to any complaints, queries or concerns relating to the booking.
 The information may also be retained so that we can continue to improve your experience with us and to ensure that you receive any loyalty rewards which are due to you.

 We will actively review the information we hold and delete it securely, or in some cases anonymise it, when there is no longer a legal, business or customer need for it to be retained.
 We may retain a record of the existence of our relationship with you, to the extent that and for so long as we are required to do so by law.
 For example, if you have contacted us to ask for the processing of your personal information to be erased, we will retain a record of your request in order to ensure that we comply with your wishes.

 Who do we share your personal information with?

-iv.
-Credit and charge card companies, credit reference agencies and anti-fraud screening service providers to process payments and (where necessary) to carry out fraud-screening.
+- Credit and charge card companies, credit reference agencies and anti-fraud screening service providers to process payments and (where necessary) to carry out fraud-screening.

 - Third party service providers we are using to provide services that involve data processing, for example, to carry out marketing initiatives or run customer surveys on our behalf.

 Except as provided in this policy, we will not provide your personal information to third parties.